-2022 summary
+2023 summary

-A total of 449 fish were captured across the nine sites, with 295 fish being captured from Mulloon Creek.
-Mountain galaxias (Galaxias olidus) was the most abundant species, comprising 445 of the total catch, with 292 from Mulloon Creek sites.
-Only two Eastern gambusia (Gambusia holbrooki), 17 and 28 mm (TL), were captured which came from site 4 on Mulloon Creek.
-Two short-finned eels (Anguilla australis) were captured, one each from site 4 on Mulloon Creek and Reedy Creek, measuring 700 and 760 mm, respectively.
-Only one Yabby was captured coming from site 5 on Mulloon Creek (Table 2).
-A single Mountain galaxias was captured in a bait trap, from all sites combined, measuring 43 mm (FL).
+A total of 1490 fish were captured across the nine sites, with 1037 fish being captured from Mulloon Creek.
+Mountain galaxias (Galaxias olidus) was the most abundant species, comprising 1341 of the total catch, with 1028 from Mulloon Creek sites (Table 2).
+A total of 116 Eastern gambusia (Gambusia holbrooki) were captured which came from sites 4 - 6 on Mulloon Creek and the three reference sites (Table 2).
+Two short-finned eels (Anguilla australis) were captured, both from Jembaicumbene Creek, measuring 445 and 1230 mm, respectively.
+A total of 25 Yabbies were captured coming from site 1 on Mulloon Creek and two reference sites (Table 2).
+Three common Carp (Cyprinus carpio) were captured from Reedy Creek in 2023.
+A total of 28 Carp gudgeon (Hypseleotris klunzingeri) were captured at Reedy Creek which were undetected in the 2022 survey.
+Ten Mountain galaxias were captured in bait traps, from sites 2 and 4 on Mulloon Creek ranging in size from 25 - 50 mm (FL).